jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

 WARNING  This is for testing valet core functions, the next statement will call a non existing command, causing a call to command_not_found_handle.
 ERROR    Command not found: ⌜thisIsAnUnknownCommandForTesting⌝.
 Please check your ⌜PATH⌝ variable.
-ERROR    Error code 1 in selfTestCore(), stack:
+ERROR    Error code 1 in selfTestCore1(), stack:
-├─ In function selfTestCore() $VALET_HOME/valet.d/commands.d/self-test.sh:XXX
+├─ In function selfTestCore1() $VALET_HOME/valet.d/commands.d/self-mock.sh:XXX
 ├─ In function runFunction() $VALET_HOME/valet.d/main:XXX
 ├─ In function parseMainArguments() $VALET_HOME/valet.d/main:XXX
 └─ In function main() $VALET_HOME/valet:XXX